Article

 The Paris Agreement committed countries to limiting global warming to well below 2°C and ideally 1.5°C, which will require deep and immediate cuts to our global greenhouse gas emissions.
 If greenhouse gas emissions continue to increase annually as they have been doing, we could see temperatures increase by 3-6°C by the end of the century.

-The greenhouse effect is where the sun’s energy becomes absorbed by greenhouse gases - such as carbon dioxide (CO2), methane and nitrous oxide - in the Earth’s atmosphere and radiated in all directions to create a warming effect.
+The greenhouse effect is where the sun’s energy becomes absorbed by greenhouse gases - such as carbon dioxide (CO), methane and nitrous oxide - in the Earth’s atmosphere and radiated in all directions to create a warming effect.

 Since the industrial revolution, the burning of fossil fuels such as oil has increased concentrations of CO2 in our atmosphere, so that now atmospheric CO2 levels are nearly 50% higher than they were in 1750 and higher than at any time in at least 2 million years.
 Methane levels are over 150% higher than they were in 1750, driven by factors such as industrial livestock farming.